DamianSuess/Learn.MauiPaymentUi/readme.md

-# Sample Payment App UI
+# Sample Payment App UI with Prism.MAUI!

 As the title says, this is a sample credit card payment screen is written using .NET MAUI and the [Prism Library](https://github.com/PrismLibrary) which runs on Windows, Android, iOS, and Tizen.